Haar measure for non-Hausdorff locally compact groups: Generalised definitions

-By the properties just shown, it is immediate to see that $V$ is locally compact, since it is true for $\R$, and that it is not Hausdorff. \end{example}

-Firstly, in order to preserve the notions of local finiteness and inner regularity of a measure $\mu$ on a (not necessarily Hausdorff) topological space $X$, the domain of $\mu$ must contain a collection of sets which is closed under finite unions.
+Our aim is generalising the Haar measure to topological groups that are not necessarily Hausdorff.
+First, in order to preserve the notions of local finiteness and inner regularity of a measure $\mu$ on a (not necessarily Hausdorff) topological space $X$, the domain of $\mu$ must contain a collection of sets which is closed under finite unions.
 As seen in Definition \ref{def:regular_H}, in the case of a Hausdorff topological space this role is played by the collection of compact sets.

-The first idea that can be examined is rephrasing that definition by forcing compact sets to be measurable: that is, by considering $\mathcal{BK}(X)$ the $\sigma$-algebra generated by open subsets and compact subsets of $X$, and by defining local finiteness, inner regularity and outer regularity as given in Definition \ref{def:regular_H} for a measure $\mu \colon \mathcal{M} \to [0, + \infty]$ where $\mathcal{M} \supseteq \mathcal{BK}(X)$.
-There follow analogous definitions of Radon measure and Haar measure whose domain is now $\mathcal{BK}(X)$.
+The first idea that can be examined is rephrasing that definition by forcing compact sets to be measurable: that is, by considering $\mathcal{BK}(X)$ the $\sigma$-algebra generated by open subsets and compact subsets of $X$, and by defining inner regularity and outer regularity as given in Definition \ref{def:regular_H} for a measure $\mu \colon \mathcal{M} \to [0, + \infty]$ where $\mathcal{M} \supseteq \mathcal{BK}(X)$.
+Then, new definitions of Radon measure and Haar measure, whose domain is now $\mathcal{BK}(X)$, follow straightforwardly.

-Nevertheless, the following example shows that in these terms the existence of a Haar measure on a topological group $G$ is not guaranteed, neither in case $G$ is locally compact (or, equivalently, every point of $G$ has a local base of closed compact neighbourhoods; see Proposition \ref{th:loc_comp_group}).
+Nevertheless, the following example shows that in these terms the existence of a Haar measure on a topological group $G$ is not guaranteed, not even if $G$ is compact.

-\begin{example} Let $V$ be the abelian topological group considered in Example \ref{ex:V}.
-It does not admit a Haar measure in the generalized sense just described.